“The bullying stopped when we started this class.”

-APJN has provided conflict management (CM), peer mediation, and bullying and violence prevention (BVP) training since the mid-1990s.
-We also collaborated with the Ohio Commission on Dispute Resolution and Conflict Management to provide CM trainings across Ohio and into Pennsylvania.
-APJN started the first Comprehensive Conflict Management Program (CCMP) in Ohio at Amesville Elementary and then started CCMPs at West and Chauncey Elementary Schools.
-In 2012, the Sexual Assault Prevention Program moved to APJN from Tri-County Mental Health.
-Today, APJN offers a wide array of programming to schools, community groups, and university events and classes on a wide variety of topics, all aiming to equip participants with the skills to have healthy, positive relationships with peers, friends, coworkers and romantic partners.
+APJN has provided bullying and violence prevention, conflict management, and peer mediation trainings since the mid-1990s.
+We also collaborated with the Ohio Commission on Dispute Resolution and Conflict Management to provide bullying prevention and conflict management trainings across Ohio and into Pennsylvania.
+APJN started the first Comprehensive Conflict Management Program (CCMP) in Ohio at Amesville Elementary in Athens County and then started CCMPs at West and Chauncey Elementary Schools also in Athens County.
+From 2012 to 2016, APJN administered a $300,000 state grant to run the Sexual Assault Prevention Program previously housed at Tri-County Mental Health.
+Today, APJN offers a wide array of programming to schools, community groups, university classes, and events on a variety of topics, all aiming to equip participants with the skills to have healthy, positive relationships to prevent bullying and violence.

-In 2007, APJN began teaching Second Step, a Bullying and Violence Prevention curriculum, at Amesville Elementary.
+In 2007, APJN began teaching Second Step, a Bullying and Violence Prevention curriculum, at Amesville Elementary in Athens County, Ohio.
 APJN’s Director and Trainer, Mara Giglio, has been trained to teach Second Step by its founders in Seattle, WA.
-Ms. Giglio teaches Second Step to preschool through 10th grade classes and has taught 62 23-week classes at Alexander Elementary (one class), Amesville Elementary (35 classes), the Athens Community Center (one class), the Athens Middle School (one class), Chauncey Elementary (six classes), Federal Hocking Middle and High School (two classes), the Plains Elementary (four classes), Trimble Elementary (six classes), Trimble Middle School (four individual classes) and West Elementary (six classes).
+Ms. Giglio teaches Second Step to preschool through 10th grade classes and has taught 73 23-week classes at 14 Athens County Schools and after-school programs including Alexander Elementary (one class), Amesville Elementary (35 classes), Athens Community Center (one class), Athens Middle School (one class), Chauncey Elementary (six classes), East Elementary (one class), Federal Hocking Middle and High School (two classes), the Plains Elementary (14 classes), Trimble Elementary (six classes), Trimble Middle School (four individual classes), and West Elementary (six classes).

 Nonviolent Communication, NVC (All ages)